jenncash29/Rhode-Health-Insurance-Project/README.md

     <img src="https://github.com/jenncash29/Rhode-Health-Insurance-Project/blob/main/images/Tableau%20Dashboard.png" alt="Tableau Dashboard">
   </a>
 </div>

+# Presentation Sample
+A PowerPoint presentation was created for the marketing team to present insights and recommendations from the campaign analysis.
+An excerpt from the slides below highlights top-performing campaign figures, recommendations, caveats and next steps, and an appendix detailing the technical process.

 # Recommendations
 - **Health for All:** Reallocate budget from Golden Years Security, which has high cost per acquisition, to Health for All campaigns.
 The second category outperforms across all key metrics, yet we have invested a relatively low amount ($20K) on them.